 2. Back up files regularly

-Ransomware locks you out of your data and computer.
-Having a current backup could be one of your best defences.
+Locking you out of your data and computer is a key strategy behind ransomware attacks.
+Having a current backup could be one of the best ways to protect yourself against ransomware.

 In the event of a ransomware attack, you can continue operating by restoring the backup files on another machine – thereby deterring the hackers.